PyPSA/PyPSA/README.md

 - Electrical demand time series from the
   [OPSD project](https://open-power-system-data.org/).
 - Renewable time series based on ERA5 and SARAH, assembled using the [atlite tool](https://github.com/FRESNA/atlite).
-- Geographical potentials based on land use (CORINE) and excluding nature reserves (Natura2000) are computed with the [vresutils library](https://github.com/FRESNA/vresutils).
+- Geographical potentials for wind and solar generators based on land use (CORINE) and excluding nature reserves (Natura2000) are computed with the [vresutils library](https://github.com/FRESNA/vresutils).

 This project is maintained by the [Energy System Modelling